Note: This post contains affiliate links marked as [Ad], if you click on this and buy a bottle of gin then I will receive a small commission.

 Mixing it with equal amounts of Fever Tree light and it’s rather bitter.
 You do get some soft citrus coming through, and definitely lots of juniper, but it feels a bit off.
 And I can’t fully work out why.
 Adding a dash more tonic makes it slightly easier to drink, perhaps this is just one of those gins that needs a little more tonic than others.
 Now it is a perfectly palatable g&t – and if you were so inclined I think a slice of orange would brighten the whole thing up.

-You can get a 70cl bottle of the 45.3% ABV gin from Master of Malt for £34.04.
+You can get a 70cl bottle of the 45.3% ABV gin from Spirits Kiosk [Ad] for £33.95 (at time of writing).
 I don’t think this is my favourite of their range that I have tried, but also I got this in the Drop Store deal for £15 a bottle so don’t think it’s been a waste of money.
 You can find the City of London Distillery on Facebook, Twitter and Instagram.